marionlamoureux/cml-2023/README.md

 ![single_view_1](images/single_view_1.png)

-Changing the InternetService to DSL lowers the predicted probablity of that customer leaving the service.
+Changing the Internet Service to DSL lowers the predicted probability of that customer leaving the service.

 ![single_view_2](images/single_view_2.png)